LunarZephyr/ECS171_Project/README.md

     - Please note: that GridSearch for the XGBoost Price Model is in `EDA/Claire/xgboost.ipynb`.
 Unfortunately, it took too long to recreate (to run and show the output, it took about 5 hours) in `Models_XGBoost_and_SHAP.ipynb`.
 Apologies for this!
     - Also, the XGBoost model related notebooks in `EDA/Jacqueline` are experimental and were for developmental purposes.
 Please use the notebook mentioned above `Models_XGBoost_and_SHAP.ipynb` for running the XGboost price model
   - The `Models_Neural_Net.ipynb` contains the neural network with tuned hyperparameters.
+    - Grid search for this model was done manually and not locally in a non-vanilla python environment to attempt to speed up the process, as such there is no notebook that shows output unfortunately.
+We apologize for this.
   - The `Models_polynomial_regression.ipynb` contains the polynomial regression notebook.
   - The data-wrangling and data-engineering notebook `Dataset_Engineering_Preparation.ipynb` contains feature engineering and preparing a baseline training and testing for our XGBoost price model (the data used in the NN model and how it was constructed from the raw csvs can be seen in `Models_Neural_Network.ipynb` and `EDA/Ameya/removeDuplicates.py`)
   - The resulting data file from running this notebook that is used to train the models is called `final_baseline_data.csv`